-Comments Interviews with the PPH leadership team confirmed that processes are in place to ensure that clinicians are working within the defined and agreed scope of clinical practice.
+Interviews with clinical leaders confirmed that processes are in place to ensure that clinicians are working within the defined and agreed scope of clinical practice.
 Clinicians' scope of practice is consistent with the role delineation of the organisation.
-It is reviewed in accordance with policy and when required to accommodate new / alte accommodate new / altered procedures or technologies.
-Rating Applicable HSF IDs Met All
+It is reviewed in accordance with policies and when required to accommodate new and/or altered procedures, or technologies.

-ACTION 1.21 The health service organ The health service organisation has strategies to improve the cultural awareness and cultural competency of the workforce to meet the needs of its Aboriginal and Torres Strait Islander pat Torres Strait Islander patients Comments Comments A Healthscope Cultural A A Healthscope Cultural Awareness program is part of mandatory training for all staff.
-The program and training records were reviewed by assessors and current attendance rates are hig attendance rates are high.
-Rating Applicable HSF IDs Met All
+The health service organisation has strategies to improve the cultural awareness and cultural competency of the workforce to meet the needs of its Aboriginal and Torres Strait Islander patients

+A Healthscope Aboriginal and Torres Strait Islander Cultural Awareness program is part of the mandatory training for LDPH staff.
+The program and training records were reviewed by assessors and current attendance rates are high.
-ACTION 1.22

-The health service organ The health service organisation has valid and reliable performance review processes that: a.
-Require members of the workforce to regularly take part in a review of their
+The health service organisation has valid and reliable performance review processes that: a.
+Require members of the workforce to regularly take part in a review of their performance b.

-performance b.
 Identify needs for training and development in safety and quality c.
-Incorporate information on training requirements into the organisation's training
+Incorporate information on training requirements into the organisation's training system

-system system

-Comments

-Staff Performance Reviews are conducted annually for all staff and includes the identification of training needs.
+Staff Performance Reviews are conducted for all staff that identify staff training needs.
 Education plans and training needs analysis are conducted in response to these reviews.
-Performance review completion is audited, and current compliance rates are 73%.
-An action plan has been developed and implemented to improve the compliance rate.
-Staff are able to articulate the performance management system and their role in the process.
+Performance review completion is audited, and current compliance rates are 100%.
+Staff can articulate the performance management system and their role in the process.

-Rating Applicable HSF IDs

-Met All

 The health service organisation has processes to: a.
 Define the scope of clinical practice for clinicians, considering the clinical service capacity of the organisation and clinical services plan b.
 Monitor clinicians' practices to ensure that they are operating within their designated scope of clinical practice c.
-Review the scope of clinical practice of clinical services periodically and whenever a new clinical service, procedure or technology is introduced or substantially altered
+Review the scope of clinical practice of clinicians periodically and whenever a new clinical service, procedure or technology is introduced or substantially altered

-Comments Defining the scope of cl Defining the scope of clinical practice is handled competently by the relevant PPH professional groups, guided by Healthscope policy and procedures consistent with National Standards.
-The National Standards.
-The process for defining scope of is monitored both locally and nationally and regularly reviewed and individual scope of practice is reviewed and revised in accordance w revised in accordance with policy.
-The requirements of Advisory 18/12 have been met.
-Rating Rating Applicable HSF IDs Met All
+Defining the scope of clinical practice is handled competently by the relevant LDPH professional groups, guided by Healthscope corporate policy and procedures consistent with National Standards.
+The process for defining scope is monitored locally and nationally, and regularly reviewed.
+Individual scope of practice is reviewed and revised in accordance with policies.